How Does Bankruptcy Affect Your Credit?

 If you are considering filing for bankruptcy but you are worried about your credit, you should know the following:

-2. Bankruptcy will temporarily affect your credit score: When you file for bankruptcy, credit reporting agencies will keep the event on your record for a specific period.
+- Bankruptcy will temporarily affect your credit score: When you file for bankruptcy, credit reporting agencies will keep the event on your record for a specific period.
 The impact of bankruptcy could be higher or lower depending on the chapter under which you file as well as your financial habits after bankruptcy.
+Yes, your credit score will probably take a dip immediately after filing for bankruptcy, but remind yourself that this is temporary, and keep your eye on the eventual goal of a much better credit score.

-3. Bankruptcy can help you improve credit overall: Although filing for bankruptcy can lower your credit score for a while, it could still be more beneficial in the long run – both for your credit score and your life – than allowing debt to grow.
+- Bankruptcy can help you improve credit overall: Although filing for bankruptcy can lower your credit score for a while, it could still be more beneficial in the long run – both for your credit score and your life – than allowing debt to grow.
+Once you receive your bankruptcy discharge, you can expect to see your credit score begin to climb—and you are likely to receive many credit card offers.
+Choose your credit cards wisely, and only use them when you can pay the total in full at the end of the month.

-4. There are many strategies for rebuilding your credit: Your credit score is never permanent; it is always changing according to your financial actions.
+- There are many strategies for rebuilding your credit: Your credit score is never permanent; it is always changing according to your financial actions.
 If you file for bankruptcy, you can actively work to rebuild your credit score over time.
+Aside from getting some much-needed financial breathing room, having your debts wiped clean can be extremely good for your emotional well-being.
+You may not have even realized just how constantly worried you were about the debt hanging over your head.

 Filing for bankruptcy does not mean that you will never be able to get a loan again.
-In fact, this process could allow you to repair your financial situation so you can prepare for a better future.
+This process could allow you to repair your financial situation so you can prepare for a better future.
 We can help you understand what to expect from your case.

 Gain Customized Advice For Your Case